telerik/maui-docs/controls/map/layers/shapefilelayer.md

 # .NET MAUI Map Shapefile Layer

-`MapShapefileLayer` class provides a way to load an ESRI shapefile into the Map and visualize the shapes defined in it.
+The `MapShapefileLayer` class provides a way to load an ESRI shapefile into the Map and visualize the shapes defined in it.
 You will need to create a `MapShapefileLayer` for each shapefile and add it to the `Layers` collection of `RadMap`.

 ## Reading a Shapefile